Henry Kiel

-Henry W. Kiel (February 21, 1871 - November 26, 1942) was the 32nd Mayor of Saint Louis, serving from 1913 to 1925.
+Henry W. Kiel (February 21, 1871 - November 26, 1942) was the 32nd Mayor of St. Louis, serving from 1913 to 1925.

 Early life

 Henry W. Kiel's father was Henry F. Kiel, a well known contractor, who died in 1908.
 Henry F. Kiel also served as a private in the Civil War.
 Henry W. Kiel's mother was Mrs. Minnie C. Kiel, who died in 1879.

-Kiel grew up in St. Louis and attended St. Louis Public Schools and the Smith Academy.
+Kiel grew up in St. Louis and attended St. Louis Public Schools and the Smith Academy in Missouri.
 He studied architecture for a year after completing his academic studies.
 Kiel had a knack for mechanical structure and had an apprenticeship to the bricklayer's trade, under the direction of his father.

 Career

 Kiel's family worked in the construction industry and his father wished for Henry to follow in his footsteps.
 Having served as vice president until his father's death, Henry W. became president of the Kiel & Daues Bricklaying & Contracting Company.
-Kiel had a role in constructing a number of prominent public and private buildings in St. Louis, including the Opera House, now known as the Peabody Opera House, and the Municipal Auditorium, which was later renamed in his honor as Kiel Auditorium, and its replacement named the Kiel Center before the corporate-sponsor era naming of stadiums and it became Savvis Center, then Scottrade Center, and now known as Enterprise Center.
+Kiel had a role in constructing a number of prominent public and private buildings in St. Louis, including the Opera House, now known as the Stifel Theatre, and the Municipal Auditorium, which was later renamed in his honor as Kiel Auditorium, and its replacement named the Kiel Center before the corporate-sponsor era naming of stadiums and it became Savvis Center, and now known as Enterprise Center.

 Exterior of the Municipal Auditorium and Community Center at night, also known as Kiel Auditorium.

 Kiel was secretary of the Master Bricklayers Benevolent and Protective Association, an association of master bricklayers.
 He held that office from 1897 until at least 1909.